jimcrafton/visualcomponentframework/trunk/vcf/readme.txt

 - Fixed a number of appearance glitches in various examples
 - Fixed a bug in the Win32Locales code that caused currency string formatting to not show up correctly.
--fixed bug in document manager that left hanging document instances in SDI policy mode.
+-Fixed bug in document manager that left hanging document instances in SDI policy mode.